alfredocdmiranda/iface/README.md

     char * get_mac(const char *name_iface)
         - This function returns MAC address of a available NIC.
-It should be used just by get_info_interface(), but you can use too. int update_tx_rx(struct iface* ifa)
+It should be used just by get_info_interface(), but you can use too. int set_inet_addr(struct iface *ifa, const char *inet_addr)
+        - This function modify the NIC's IPv4 Address.
+You must have permission to run correctly this function.
+It returns 0 if successful, -1 if the IP address is wrong or other number set on 'errno'. int set_mask_addr(struct iface *ifa, const char *mask_addr)
+        - This function modify the NIC's Network Mask v4 Address.
+You must have permission to run correctly this function.
+It returns 0 if successful, -1 if the IP address is wrong or other number set on 'errno'. int set_broad_addr(struct iface *ifa, const char *broad_addr)
+        - This function modify the NIC's Broadcast Address.
+You must have permission to run correctly this function.
+It returns 0 if successful, -1 if the IP address is wrong or other number set on 'errno'. int set_flags(struct iface *ifa, int flags)
+        - This function modify the NIC's Flags.
+You must have permission to run correctly this function.
+It returns 0 if successful or other number set on 'errno'. int update_tx_rx(struct iface* ifa)
         - This function updates all information about NIC's TX/RX (bytes and packets).
 It returns 0 if all happens okay, and -1 if it